AR-15–style rifle: Compliance with state or local restrictions

-Some AR-15 style rifles limit use of detachable magazines to comply with state regulations.
+Some AR-15–style rifles limit use of detachable magazines to comply with state regulations.
 Nearly all versions of the civilian AR-15 have a pistol grip like the military versions, but as the pistol grip is generally removable, grips and stocks that comply with various restrictions are available.

-While AR-15 style rifles are banned in New York City, the FightLite SCR has been explicitly allowed, even though it accepts standard AR-15 upper receivers.
+While AR-15–style rifles are banned in New York City, the FightLite SCR has been explicitly allowed, even though it accepts standard AR-15 upper receivers.
 The SCR lower receiver differs from the standard AR-15 lower receiver in that it uses a Monte Carlo stock instead of a pistol grip, which may allow it to be legally possessed in jurisdictions with assault weapon restrictions in place.
 It also uses a proprietary bolt carrier due to the angled buffer tube, and a proprietary fire control group that moves the trigger rearward.

-A few manufactures offer bolt action or pump action AR-15 style rifles incapable of semi-automatic fire.
-These are most commonly marketed in jurisdictions where ownership of semi-automatic rifles is heavily restricted, such as in the United Kingdom.
-One manufacturer has even developed a non-semi-automatic firearm that fires one shot with each pull of the trigger, although none have yet entered the market.
+A few manufactures offer bolt action or pump action AR-15–style rifles incapable of semi-automatic fire.
+These are most commonly marketed in jurisdictions where ownership of semi-automatic centerfire rifles is heavily restricted, such as in the United Kingdom and Australia.